The Industrialization of Software

 Meanwhile, two-thirds of African companies are reskilling staff with AI tracks while using automation to fill gaps where human expertise is lacking.
 The pattern seems to be: depth on demand, but breadth as the foundation.

 Here’s what concerns me: 52% of developers say AI has positively affected their productivity.
-But when actually tested in controlled studies, developers took 19% longer on tasks with AI than without.
+But when actually tested in a controlled study, experienced developers took 19% longer on tasks with AI than without.
 The extra time came from checking, debugging, and fixing AI-generated code.

 And yet - they believed they worked 20% faster.